rentruewang/mind/intelligence/problem.md

-  Plan a series of change that can be tested along the way (assemble) Find equivalent ways of doing things in old and new (assemble) Try to make the problem as simple and clean as possible (assemble / aggregate) Find min-cut in the new data flow for modularity (simulate / assemble) Revisit assumptions, and predict how the input could cause change in output (simulate / verify)
+  Plan a series of change that can be tested along the way (assemble) Find equivalent ways of doing things in old and new (assemble) Try to make the problem as simple and clean as possible (assemble / aggregate) Find min-cut in the new data flow / info exchange for modularity (simulate / assemble) Revisit assumptions, and predict how the input could cause change in output (simulate / verify)

 - Learning when something clicks